VarunRKdev/AI-Legal-Documentation-Assistant/README.md

-#⚖️ AI-Legal-Documentation-Assistant
+⚖️ AI-Legal-Documentation-Assistant

-This Python script implements a simple, console-based application to match user-entered case details to relevant legal statutes from a local CSV file.
-It leverages natural language processing techniques, specifically **string similarity algorithms** and a **dictionary of legal synonyms**, to find matches that go beyond simple keyword comparison.
+A simple, console-based Python application that matches user-entered legal case details to relevant statutes from a local database.
+It leverages Natural Language Processing (NLP) techniques—specifically string similarity algorithms and synonym expansion—to find relevant laws even when exact keywords are missing.

-##🚀 Key Features
+🚀 Key Features

-* **Law Type Filtering:** Allows users to narrow down the search by a specific law type (e.g., 'Criminal', 'Civil').
+Law Type Filtering: Narrow down searches by specific legal categories (e.g., 'Criminal', 'Civil') to improve accuracy.

-* **Semantic Matching:** Uses the `difflib.SequenceMatcher` to find similarity between words, enabling matches even with slight spelling variations.
+Semantic Matching: Utilizes difflib.SequenceMatcher to calculate similarity between words, detecting matches despite spelling variations or typos.

-* **Synonym Generation:** Generates variations of law descriptions by substituting complex legal terms with simpler meanings (e.g., replacing 'contravenes' with 'violates'), greatly increasing the chance of a match against user input.
+Synonym Generation: automatically expands the search by substituting complex legal jargon with simpler synonyms (e.g., interpreting 'contravenes' as 'violates'), significantly increasing match probability.

-* **Stop Word Removal:** Cleans both the law description and the user's case input by removing common words (`is`, `and`, `the`, etc.) before comparison.
+Stop Word Removal: Filters out common noise words (e.g., is, and, the) from both the statute descriptions and user input to focus on key legal terms.

-* **Jurisdictional Reference:** Generates a Google Search link for the matching law's jurisdictional reference for easy external lookup.
+Jurisdictional Reference: Generates direct Google Search links for specific laws to facilitate quick external research.

-* **CSV Output:** Saves all matching results to an `output.csv` file.
+CSV Output: Exports all identified matches to a standardized output.csv file for record-keeping.

-## ⚙️ Requirements & Installation
+⚙️ Requirements

-### Prerequisites
+Prerequisites

-To run this script, you must have Python installed.
+Python 3.x installed on your machine.

-### Dependencies
+Dependencies

+This project relies on the following external library:

+pandas

+Note: The script also uses difflib and itertools, which are included in the standard Python library and do not require separate installation.
 This project relies on the **Pandas** library and the standard Python `difflib` and `itertools` modules.

 ```bash